hashicorp/design-system/website/docs/about/overview.md

 ---
 title: Overview
-description: This is the (missing) long description of the component, that will come from the frontmatter attributes
+caption: Get an overview of the design system.
 order: 101
 ---